Okay all you job-seekers, prepare to be surprised! Things change over the years and today’s resumes are not the resumes of even five or six years ago.

 - don’t include religion, church affiliations, or political affiliations.
 None of this illustrates whether or not you are qualified for the specific job you are applying for unless you are applying for a clergy or a political consultant position.

 - don’t say; References will be furnished upon request.
 The reader knows you will furnish resumes upon request — there is no need to make that statement on the resume.
+The trend shows employers don’t often ask for references anymore but bring a sheet with you to the interview just in case.

 Alright all you job-seekers, there it is for today.
 Remember, since I am an expert resume-writer I can develop your resume and cover letter for you, so don’t stress!
 Believe me, there is no shame in getting a professional to write such an important document for you.
 And, as always, I want your feedback and comments so I can make this blog really useful and helpful to all job-seekers.